bbirky/PDXBlackJack/README.md

 # PDX Blackjack

-A game of Blackjack between the user and the computer.
-Basic Blackjack rules apply, i.e. Blackjack of 21 for the dealer on the first two cards is a loss for the user, unless user has the same.
-Blackjack will be played with only one deck, and score will be kept between hands and session.
-The user will play the game within a web browser and most of the logic will on the front end using the Django framework.
+This web application is a game of Blackjack played between a user and the computer.
+The goal of the game is to get a score of 21 by adding all the values of your cards.
+If the player, or computer, get a 21 with their first two cards then they win, unless the other has a two card 21, which in that case would be a draw.
+If anyone goes over 21 then they lose the hand.
+Any score below a 21 but higher than their opponent will be declared a winner.
+And lastly, if both scores are equivalent then the hand will be declared a "push" a.k.a a draw or tie.

 ## Project Overview

-###### What are the major features of your web application?
-What problem
-###### is it attempting to solve?
-What libraries or frameworks will you
-###### use?

 Major feature of this web application will be the ability of the user to play the game Blackjack against the computer.
 Also, the